liranr23/automotive-osbuild/README.md

 ## Instructions

-This container can be used with rootful privileged containers to compose Automotive images.
+This image can be used as a rootful privileged container to compose Automotive images.

 You can build this container using: